cmark0v/vim-solidity-natspecador/README.md

 improvements would be:
-- output somesort of feedback when it doesnt have anything to output
+- output somesort of feedback when it doesnt have anything to output due to line mismatch or otherwise
 - autoselect appropriate solc version using solc-selector and parseing the header pragma on the solidity file, not too hard
 - make it work on a selected range in visual mode
 - maybe generate the output for the closest function definition to cursor